silverstripe/cwp/docs/en/03_How_tos/redirections.md

 }
 ```

+In this example `Director::isLive()` is used to only redirect on the CWP production environment. `!Director::is_cli()` ensures that this redirection does not impact command line actions such as the `dev/build` that occurs during deployment.

 Note that this applies to all domains on your instance so be sure to check that they support https.

 ## Module